faranakopolis/miniLinkV2/README.md

 ### Behind the Scenes
-Having in mind that our project doesn't involve OOP and the performance is the main goal I chose FastAPI over Django
+Having in mind that our project doesn't involve OOP and the performance is the main goal I chose FastAPI over Django.

-_(you can check my [old version of this project](https://github.com/maripillon/MiniLink/) which I did a year ago with Django and celery)_

 In my opinion, the first step of the system design is designing its database.